aseyq/statistical_rethinking_spritz/README.md

 The bare minimum will be to watch a lecture video on your own once a week.
 Most of the videos are between 1h and 1h20mins.
 Ideally one would read the corresponding chapter of the book too, again individually.
 Then **discuss the chapter**, **ask questions if there is any**,and maybe **solve some of the questions together** at the end of each chapter.

-As the name of the group suggests, I imagined that we'd gather around aperitivo time, so we could eat and drink at the same time.
-That would help us to save time a little bit.
+As the name of the group suggests, I imagined and some suggested that we'd gather around aperitivo time, so we could eat and drink at the same time.
+Some people suggested that it should be during working hours as they have other commitments.
+Probably we can find a sweet spot to accomodate both camps.
 We thought 35 minutes for these meetings would be ideal.

 ## When do we start?
 We can decide it together but I was thinking starting it after Christmas.
 Probably sometime around mid/end-january can be good.